kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

   end
 ```

-For requests that specify a `dataType` of JSON, this action uses an ultra-convenient Active Model Serializer to format the data queried from the database and format it as a JSON response.
-It’s amazing how easy `active_model_serializers` makes this...
+For requests that specify a `dataType` of JSON, this action uses an ultra-convenient Active Model Serializer to format the data queried from the database as a JSON response.
+It’s amazing just how easy `active_model_serializers` makes this...

 *lick_serializer.rb*
 ```